-Established in 1991, Radiation Oncology Victoria is a leading provider of essential radiotherapy services in Victoria with centres in Berwick, Epping, Footscray, Frankston, Ringwood and Wodonga.
+Established in 1991, GenesisCare Victoria (originally known as Radiation Oncology Victoria) is a leading provider of radiation therapy services in Victoria with centres in Malvern (Cabrini Hospital), Berwick, Epping, Footscray, Frankston, Ringwood, St Vincent's (Fitzroy) and Albury (NSW).
 We employ more than 200 medical professionals and support staff and have current growth and expansion plans which will support the employment and training of even more high-end medical, clinical and nursing professionals over the next five years.

-Radiation Oncology Victoria provides a comprehensive suite of radiotherapy services including:
+GenesisCare Victoria provides a comprehensive suite of radiation therapy services including:

-- Intensity Modulated Radiotherapy (IMRT)Image Guided Radiotherapy (IGRT)
+- Intensity Modulated Radiation Therapy (IMRT)Image Guided Radiation Therapy (IGRT)

 - VMAT and RapidArc: Volumetric Modulated Arc Therapy (VMAT)